leo-capvano/cheshirecat-ai-core/V2_DEV_NOTES.md

 ## Others

 - all http errors, both the ones coming from the cat and the ones coming from fastAPI validation, return an `HTTPException`
-- statci files are protected
+- static files are protected and organized in folders, one per user, with an hashed name.

 ## TODO